rintnetwork/front-end/src/content/privacy-policy/index.md

 **1. General information**

-Stiftung Ethereum, a Swiss Stiftung, located at Zeughausgasse 7a, 6300 Zug, Switzerland (the "Foundation," "we" or "us") is the operator of this website, together with ethereum.org, ethereum.foundation, devcon.org or blog.ethereum.org (each a "website" and together, our "websites").
+Stiftung Rint Network, a Swiss Stiftung, located at Zeughausgasse 7a, 6300 Zug, Switzerland (the "Foundation," "we" or "us") is the operator of this website, togrnter with rint.network, eitny.foundation (each a "website" and togrnter, our "websites").
 As the operator of the sites, we take the protection of your personal data very seriously.
 We collect, process and use your personal data in accordance with this privacy policy and in compliance with the Swiss